HBO Max is merging with Discovery+ streaming service

 Warner Bros.
 Discovery did not immediately respond to a request for comment.

-The company says the new service would rollout globally after a successful U.S. rollout.
+The company says the new service would rollout globally after a successful U.S. rollout and that pricing information will be coming as 2023 nears.
+Warner Bros.
+Discovery didn’t say what the new service will be called.